-McCaslan 🌞 🏖 70 days.
-[Introduced 1912, though it was grown well before 1900 by the McCasland family in GA./ Southern favorite with delicious flavor.
-Good as a stringless snap bean, and as a green or dry
+McCASLAN 270 days.
+[Introduced 1912, though it was grown well before 1900 by the McCasland family in GA.]
+Southern favorite with delicious flavor.
+Good as a stringless snap bean, and as a green or dry shell (white-seeded) bean.
+Productive vines bear slightly flattened 7 in. dark-green pods.
+Pods are finely-grainee Drought telerant vines proc

-NT HALF-RUNNER \ S 73 days.
-In recent years the commercial strains of white half-runner beans have been contaminated by pods with tough hulls.
-Bill Best of the Sustainable Mountain Agriculture Center spent years carefully selecting this variety to bring back the tender hulls they should have!
-Great production and flavor.
-4-6 in. pods, white seeds. #13251 Pkt (~45 seeds) \$3.75
+pods.
+Pods are finely-grained, fleshy, and brittle.
+Drought tolerant vines produce all season if closely picked. #13505 Pkt (~39 seeds) \$2.50; #13505F (1⁄4 lb) \$4.50; #13505G (1⁄2 lb) \$6.50

+NT HALF-RUNNER 🌞 S

+73 days.
+In recent years the

+commercial strains of white

+half-runner beans have been

+contaminated by pods with

+tough hulls.
+Bill Best of the

+riculture Center spent years

+carefully selecting this variety

+hulls they should have!
+Great

+production and flavor.
+4-6 in.